chukwuma5/First-work/README.md

    ## Let's chill ##
-   How do you see the work....
-   -Hope you like it.
+   How do you see the work..; Hope you like it.
+Let's continue reading...

    ## Best syntax Used
    ``HTML